resource-reasoning/resourcereasoning.com/README.md

     This just contains a link to the site maintainer.
     If you're taking over maintenance of the site _change this to you_.

-Some other files in `/vol/rr/www` you might want or need to modify include:
+Some other files in `src` that will __not__ be copied over to the live site automatically by the Makefile:
   * **styles.css** The main style file.
   * **papers.cgi** Python file that dynamically generates the list of publications.
   * **submitpaper.cgi** The paper submission form.